 We handle more corporate insolvency appointments than any other UK firm; demonstrating our commitment to helping directors and business owners in financial distress.

 The team are available now - 0800 644 6080

 - Not adhering to the filing rules as laid down in the Companies Act

 - Failure to comply with competition law

 This accusation covers a wide remit, and can include:

 A disqualification order does not prevent you from taking a job with the company, or from operating as a sole trader.
-The main issue is not to behave as though you are a director if you take an employed position within a company, or ask others to act on your behalf.
+If you take an employed position within a company following disqualification, you must not act as director or ask others to act on your behalf.

 Fulfilling management roles such as hiring staff, controlling the company bank account or taking what might be regarded as executive decisions, may all be seen as breaching the disqualification order or undertaking.

 Don't worry - there are thousands of other company directors in the same position.
 If you are struggling to keep up with your Covid loan repayments, speak to a member of the Real Business Rescue team to discuss your options.
 It's Free & Confidential.